roboncode/avocadojs/README.md

 ## Roadmap
+* Array.push (APPEND), splice, pop, etc?
+* convertTo() - check if object is model already and if of that type model
 * Getter / Settings in schema
-* Array.push (APPEND), splice, pop, etc?
 * Break out Tang into separate repo
 * unit tests (in progress) - 85 so far
 * cleanup
 * more documentation
 * web browser compatible
-* add Travis CI
 * create document website for orangojs.com
 * add lint